kagron/NaperIndex/README.md

 11.  type `npm install` in the command prompt/terminal while in the NaperIndex directory
 12.  `composer install`
 13.  `npm run dev`
+14.  `php artisan key:generate`
-14.  `php artisan serve`
+15.  `php artisan serve`
-15. Open up your favorite internet browser to navigate to localhost:8000
+16. Open up your favorite internet browser to navigate to localhost:8000